Things to Do in San Salvador

 -Don't forget sunscreen and preferably wear a cap or hat.

--Want to meet other travelers and the history of San Salvador
+-Want to meet other travelers and learn about the history of San Salvador

 Visiting San Salvador nowadays is a must, after all of the changes we have had for the last 7 years we can assure you will find a very modern and fast growing city.

-We will visit Parque Cuscatlan, church of ¨Sagrado Corazon¨, we will visit the Hospital district area, walk through an university campus, taste the food and drinks of the central market, get to kilometer 0 where we will see the national palace, metropolitan catedral, public library, gerardo barrios plaza, morazan plaza and libertad plaza where we will be able to see the number one attraction in downtown San Salvador, the Rosario church ($2.00 entrance fee per person)
+We will visit Parque Cuscatlan, church of ¨Sagrado Corazon¨, we will visit the Hospital district area, walk through an university campus, taste the food and drinks of the central market, get to kilometer 0 where we will see the national palace, metropolitan catedral, public library, Gerardo Barrios plaza and of course the new number one attraction in downtown San Salvador, the Library and finally Morazan plaza.

 We will have a great tour, we will laugh and best of all we will make new friends.